arup-group/easyio-configuration-updater/README.md

 This project provides tools intended to be used in conjunction with the JCI EasyIO project backup and restore utilities for  EasyIO BMS controller products.

-Specifically, the tools facilitate:
+Specifically, the updater tool:

-1. Identifying the most recent backup associated with a particular device in the backup and download workflow.
+1. Identifies the most recent backup associated with a particular device in the backup and download workflow.

-2. Expanding the compressed .tar archive and updating the keys for MQTT communications.
+2. Expands the compressed .tar archive.

+3. Updates the TLS keys used for MQTT communications.

-3. Updating the MQTT configuration.
+5. Updates the MQTT configuration.

-4. Archiving the updated files and organising them for an upload and restore workflow.
+6. Archives the updated files and prepares them for an upload and restore workflow.

 ## System requirements